Skip to main content

 • Fewer accidents : Did you know that 94% of vehicle accidents can be linked to driver error?
 This could lead to a cost savings of $37.8 billion annually with the help of driverless cars.

-• Recapturing time : While you are traveling in an autonomous vehicle, you can focus your attention on other priorities – work, connecting with your children, family or co-workers.
+• Recapturing time : While you are travelling in an autonomous vehicle, you can focus your attention on other priorities – work, connecting with your children, family or co-workers.
 The Conference Board predicts we could eliminate five billion hours per year that Canadians spend behind the wheel.

 • Reduced driver stress : A fully automated car will take care of driving tasks, including monitoring weather and road conditions, traffic issues and parking.